Vietnam.vn - Nền tảng quảng bá Việt Nam

 King Thanh Thai's granddaughter has cerebral palsy: 'Princess' sells lottery tickets

 Descended from King Thanh Thai's lineage, Nguyen Phuoc Thanh Tuyen (19 years old) unfortunately suffers from cerebral palsy.
-His father passed away, life was so difficult that every day Tuyen had to sit on the sidewalk selling lottery tickets, helping his mother make a living...
+His father passed away, life was so difficult that every day Tuyen had to sit on the roadside selling lottery tickets, helping his mother make a living...

 Báo Thanh niênBáo Thanh niên03/08/2025

-King Thanh Thai's grandson sells lottery tickets
+King Thanh Thai's grandson sells lottery tickets.

 For over a month now, Tuyen has been selling lottery tickets at a small restaurant on Highway 61C.
 When meeting anyone she knows, Tuyen nods and greets them.
 Her congenital cerebral palsy has caused her to stutter and have difficulty hearing.
 Her legs are weak, so she can only sit in one place on a chair.
 Despite the hot weather and sweat, Tuyen still tries to endure.
 Few people who come in and out of the restaurant know that this disabled girl is a descendant of King Thanh Thai.